Bluelock/camel-spring-amqp/README.md

 ## Usage

+The simplest Fanout exchange can be defined as:

+`spring-amqp:<Exchange Name>`

+`spring-amqp:<Exchange Name>:<Queue Name>`

+Here a simple message producer will send a message to Exchange Name, and a simple consumer will bind the Exchange Name to the Queue Name.

-URIs have the structure:
+If you wish to use a routing key, URIs have the structure:

 `spring-amqp:<Exchange Name>:<Queue Name>:<Routing Key>?type=<Exchange Type>&durable=false&autodelete=true&exclusive=false`

 The routing key is optional, but Queue Name and Exchange Name are required for consumers.
+Just the Exchange Name is required for producers.

 Options to the URI include the exchange type, which defaults to direct if none is specified.